Infinite measure mixing for some mechanical systems: Introduction

 \section{Introduction}

-Mixing plays a central role in the study of stochastic properties of transformations preserving a finite measure.
-Recently, there has been a surge of interest in studying mixing properties of infinite measure systems (\cite{G11, MT12, MT13, M15, T15, AB16, CD16, LT16, T16, OP17, AN17, MT17, DN17i, MT18, P17}).
-In contrast with finite measure case there are several different notions of mixing for infinite measure preserving transformations.
-Recently, motivated by statistical mechanics considerations, Marco Lenci \cite{L10} introduced several notions of mixing for spatially extended observables (see also \cite{L13, BGL17, L17}).
+Mixing plays a central role in the study of stochastic properties of dynamical systems preserving a finite measure.
+Recently, there has been a surge of interest in studying mixing properties of infinite measure preserving systems (\cite{G11, MT12, MT13, M15, T15, AB16, CD16, LT16, T16, OP17, AN17, MT17, P17, DN17i, MT18, DNP19}).
+Contrary to the case of finite measures, there are several different notions of mixing in the infinite measure preserving case.

+A driving force behind the development of ergodic theory and dynamical systems has always been a desire to understand physical systems.
+That is why we study here the question of infinite measure mixing for specific mechanical systems.
+In many such systems, it is natural to assume some periodicity or approximate periodicity and to study the functions whose averages over large boxes stabilize.
+The notions of global mixing introduced recently by Marco Lenci \cite{L10} (and further studied in \cite{L13, BGL17, L17}) are particularly suitable for our purposes.

+We will approximate our system by a periodic one: a $\mathbb Z^d$-extension of a map $f$ acting on a compact space $M$ and preserving a finite measure.
+Many finite measure preserving mechanical systems $f$ are hyperbolic and enjoy good mixing properties, such as the local limit theorem (LLT).
+It turns out that the notions of LLT and mixing of the extended system are nicely connected.
+We have studied this connection (for different notions of mixing) in our recent work \cite{DN17, DN17i}.
+By further exploiting this relation, we are able to prove global mixing for several mechanical systems.

+Next, we give informal definitions of the notions of global mixing.
 Let $T$ be a map of a space $X$ preserving an infinite measure $\mu.$ The idea of \cite{L10} is to introduce two spaces: the space of local functions $L^1$ and the space of global functions $\bbG\subset L^\infty. $ The functions from $\bbG$ are supposed to admit an average value

 where the limit has to be understood in an appropriate sense.
-The map $T$ is called {\em local global mixing} (of type 1) if for each $\phi\in {L^1}$ and each $\Phi\in \bbG$ we have
+The map $T$ is called {\em local global mixing} if for each $\phi\in {L^1} (\mu)$ and each $\Phi\in \bbG$ we have

 $T$ is called {\em global global mixing} if for each $\Phi_1, \Phi_2\in \bbG$ for large $n$ and large $V$,